ReinerPing/Host-Discord-Bot-on-your-Phone/README.md

-# How to host your Discord-Bot on your Phone
+# How to host your Discord-Bot on your phone
 <img align="right" width="100" height="100" src="https://play-lh.googleusercontent.com/m3oqSZCwmitiZ-Im-CQu_rqT5eLHilOp5IudBynv3COJUumFzuQaP2dgTDxRL_03f4x2=s180-rw">
 I will explain step by step how to set up your Discord Bot on your Phone!